IPS-LMU/The-EMU-SDMS-Manual/_book/app_chap-useCases.md

 As the `resultType` parameter was not explicitly set, an object of the class `trackdata` is returned.
 This object, just like an object of the class `emuRtrackdata`, contains the extracted trackdata information.
 Compared to the `emuRtrackdata` class, however, the object is not "flat" and in the form of a `data.table` or `data.frame` but has a more nested structure (see `?trackdata` for more details).

 Since we want to analyze sibilant spectral data we will now reduce the spectral range of the data to 1000 - 10000 Hz.
 This is due to the fact that there is a lot of unwanted noise in the lower bands that is irrelevant for the problem at hand and can even skew the end results.
 To achieve this we can use a property of a `trackdata` object that also carries the class `spectral`, which means that it is indexed using frequencies.
-R Example \@ref(rexample:usecases-uc4index) shows how to use this feature to extract the relevant spectral frequencies of the `trackdata` object.
+The R code snippet below shows how to use this feature to extract the relevant spectral frequencies of the `trackdata` object.

 ```r
 dftTdRelFreq = dftTd[, 1000:10000]
 ```

-R Example \@ref(rexample:usecases-uc4fapply) shows how the `fapply()` function can be used to apply the `moments()` function to all elements of `dftTdRelFreq`.
+The R code snippet below shows how the `fapply()` function can be used to apply the `moments()` function to all elements of `dftTdRelFreq`.

 ```r
 dftTdRelFreqMom = fapply(dftTdRelFreq, moments, minval = T)
 ```

 The resulting `dftTdRelFreqMom` object is once again a `trackdata` object of the same length as the `dftTdRelFreq` `trackdata` object.
-It contains the first four spectral moments as shown in R Example \@ref(rexample:usecases-uc4showMoments).
+It contains the first four spectral moments as shown in the R code snippet below.

 ```r